Skip to main content

 });

-Environment Variables
+Environment variables

 VariableRequiredDescription

-AGENTMARK_API_KEYCloud modeAPI key from AgentMark platform settings
+AGENTMARK_API_KEYCloud modeAPI key from AgentMark Dashboard settings

-AGENTMARK_APP_IDCloud modeApp ID from AgentMark platform settings
+AGENTMARK_APP_IDCloud modeApp ID from AgentMark Dashboard settings

-AGENTMARK_BASE_URLNoOverride the local dev server URL (default: http://localhost:9418)
+AGENTMARK_BASE_URLNoOverride the local dev server URL in scaffolded clients (default: http://localhost:9418)

 OPENAI_API_KEYDepends on adapterOpenAI API key for AI SDK, Mastra, or Pydantic AI adapters